Skip to main content

 Optimized Targeting: The Default Expansion

 Optimized targeting is enabled by default.
-It allows Google to expand delivery beyond your defined audience signals by 2–5x.
+It allows Google to expand delivery beyond your defined audience signals, often reaching a substantially larger pool than the original signal.
 For compliance-sensitive campaigns:

 • Age expansion: Your audience signal may specify adults 25–54, but optimized targeting can expand to younger demographics.
 Critical risk for age-restricted products.